venice-timones/phylodynamic-workflow-1/00-docs/nextstrain/nextstrain-docs.md

 ## Nextstrain fixes

 1. Fix the longlat of mindanao regions.
-Update the longlat of BARMM to be 7.326624, 124.160278 by replacing the `lat_longs.tsv` in the ncov folder with [this updated tsv file](lat_longs.tsv).
+Update the longlat of BARMM to be 7.326624, 124.160278 by replacing the `lat_longs.tsv` in the `ncov/defaults` folder with [this updated tsv file](lat_longs.tsv).

    The longlats should be: